Median Absolute Deviation Calculator

-Here we come with yet another way of- the median absolute deviation calculator!
+Here we come with yet another way of analyzing a dataset — the median absolute deviation calculator!
 If you're looking to learn how to calculate median absolute deviation, you're in the right place.
 Keep reading to learn the MAD definition and formula.
-And if mathematical equations aren't your language, don't worry, we also give you a step-by-step solution and an every-day-life median absolute deviation example.
+And if mathematical equations aren't your language, don't worry; we also give you a step-by-step solution and an everyday-life median absolute deviation example.

 So, input up to 50 numbers and get the median absolute deviation for your dataset!

 In statistics, deviation means the difference between an observed value and a statistically significant central point.
 You measure it to see how spread out the points of a dataset are.
 In a set that can be characterized by the normal distribution, we recommend using standard deviation.
 For non-normal data, you can use median absolute deviation.

 - Absolute deviation means that it doesn't matter if a number is bigger or smaller than the central point — the distance between them is always positive.

 - Median is the "middle" number of a sorted set.
 It always has the same amount of numbers below and above it.
 In a dataset containing an even amount of numbers, the median is the average between the two middlemost numbers.

 By calculating the median absolute deviation, also known by its acronym MAD, you determine the median of the positive deviations around the median.
 Somewhat confusing?
 We'll look at the formula and a step-by-step solution in a second.

 💡 The acronym MAD is also used to describe mean absolute deviation.
 It's similar in concept, but not the same.
 Learn more about it in the mean absolute deviation calculator.

 The median absolute deviation formula is: